Best 7 Days In Croatia – Top 7 day Itineraries

 Croatia is a developed Mediterranean country that’s pretty easy to get around.
 The country has a well-trusted transport network that both locals and tourists regularly use to travel between destinations.

-The transport network is made up of fast boats and ferries, trains and buses, private transfers, and taxis.
-You could even rent a set of wheels and embark on a road trip through the country for added adventure points.
+The transport network includes fast boats and ferries, trains and buses, private transfers, and taxis.
+For added adventure points, you could rent a set of wheels and embark on a road trip through the country.

 The only thing to note about transport when planning your 7 day Croatia tour is the time of year you’ll be traveling.